finncat62/rocket_lora_mesh_gps_env/README.md

     3) Use the AT commands for the lora module (AT+ADDRESS=0  AT+NETWORKID = 0 AT+BAND=915000000 AT+PARAMETER=12,4,1,7 AT+IPR=9600).
           - I used 9600 BAUD as at the higher 115200 which should be supported, I was loosing a lot of data.
 Still have to figure out why, but 9600 immediatly resolved all issues.

-Relies on Adafruit bme280, TinyGPSPlus, SoftwareSerial, Wire.
+Relies on Adafruit SoftwareSerial, and Wire libraries. bme280, TinyGPSPlus, and SSD1306Wire are also required for useful data transmission.